-As of May 1, 2014, existing multi-family development within the District consisted of 310 apartment units encompassing approximately 13.6 acres, which are currently 92% occupied.
-It is also anticipated that the District will include an additional 230 apartments units on approximately 12 acres and approximately 23 acres of townhomes.
+As of March 1, 2015, existing multi-family development within the District consisted of 310 apartment units encompassing approximately 13.6 acres, which are currently 94% occupied.
+Additionally, construction of a 300 townhome unit complex on 23.30 acres began in February 2015, which is expected to be completed by December 2015.
+It is also anticipated that the District will include an additional 230 apartment units on approximately 12 acres.